DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 *Helpful resources:*

-- Eloquent JavaScript - Modules chapter explains how the CommonJS require function works on a basic level: [http://eloquentjavascript.net/10_modules.html](http://eloquentjavascript.net/10_modules.html){:target="_blank"}
+- Eloquent JavaScript - Modules chapter explains how the CommonJS require function works on a basic level: [http://eloquentjavascript.net/10_modules.html](http://eloquentjavascript.net/10_modules.html)
+- Node.js Module documentation explains how Node.js modules work in more detail [https://nodejs.org/api/modules.html](https://nodejs.org/api/modules.html)

 ## 2. When exporting the API of a Node module, why can we sometimes use `exports` and other times we have to use `module.exports`?